 Workplace offers a free standard version and paid premium plan with a pricing system created to work with any size business.
 Large, multinational companies find Workplace attractive because of Facebook’s global adoption.
 In the end, Workplace is simple in its goal—work-centered social networking—and doesn’t offer a way for colleagues to complete work together.

 Conquer collaboration challenges with Kissflow

 89 percent of employees want to be more connected to their company’s mission and values.
-Kissflow bridges the gap by fusing company-wide collaboration and all types of work in a unified digital workplace.
+Kissflow bridges the gap by fusing company-wide collaboration and all types of work in a unified digital workplace platform.

 Employees of any status can feel a sense of belonging by engaging in company-wide discussions and contributing meaningful work in their respective team without being overwhelmed by digital chatter.
 Even newcomers feel connected from day one thanks to immediate access to pertinent conversations and ongoing projects.

 A budget-friendly, rewarding workplace collaboration tool is at your fingertips!
 Kissflow is what your company needs to heighten engagement, connect team players, and improve the quality of work by sharing skills and knowledge.